danielbodnar/awesome-stars/README.md

 ## security

+- [SansGuidon/bookmarks](https://github.com/SansGuidon/bookmarks) - :warning: Mirrored from https://gitea.zoemp.be/sansguidon/bookmarks ! :bookmark: +5K awesome resources for geeks and software crafters :beer:
+- [Hamid-K/bookmarks](https://github.com/Hamid-K/bookmarks) - A personal list of various resources for those who are interested in learning about infosec and hacking and keeping themselves up to date.
+This is by no means a complete nor fresh list, but I occasion
 - [hexa-org/policy-orchestrator](https://github.com/hexa-org/policy-orchestrator) - Hexa Policy Orchestrator enables you to manage all of your access policies consistently across software providers.
 - [GeekMasher/quibble](https://github.com/GeekMasher/quibble) - A container security tool written in Rust focusing on making security easy for compose based configurations
 - [trpkit/trpkit](https://github.com/trpkit/trpkit) - Trpkit is an open-source, privacy-first web insights solution that's cookie-free and end-to-end encrypted.